 - Devprayag: the confluence of Alaknanda and Bhagirathi river.

 - Rudraprayag: Alaknanda and Mandakini river merges here & the diversion of Badrinath and Kedarnath Dham.

-Drive through mountains is exhilarating.
-It is advisable to hire a local vehicle which is readily available at Haridwar or Dehradun since NH58 is slightly tricky to maneuver.
+Driving through mountains is exhilarating.
+It is advisable to hire a local vehicle that is readily available at Haridwar or Dehradun since NH58 is slightly tricky to maneuver.
 When driving from Delhi/Dehradun take a break from your journey at Srinagar (Pauri) or at Rudraprayag for an overnight halt as it will limit the next days driving to Auli to just 5 hours.
-Though it’s a long drive on a hilly terrain the journey is beautiful and you can see the magnificent Alaknanda river and it’s ‘Prayags’ on the way.
+Though it’s a long drive on hilly terrain the journey is beautiful and you can see the magnificent Alaknanda river and its ‘Prayags’ on the way.

 There are total 5 Prayags “Panch Prayags” and you’ll be able to see four of them on the way.
 5th Prayag is on the way from Joshimath to Badrinath route.
 Joshimath is at the base of Auli.